DevaSenevi/CCIG/book/Trabeculae_models.md

 ## Contact details

 I am fully available should further details and clarification be needed.
-You can reach me using my Imperial email [s.pirola@imperial.ac.uk](<mailto:s.pirola@imperial.ac.uk>) , and/or my TU Delft email [s.p.drpirola@tudelft.nl](<mailto:s.p.drpirola@tudelft.nl>) (which I will probably monitor more frequently as time goes by).
+You can reach me using my Imperial email [s.pirola@imperial.ac.uk](<mailto:s.pirola@imperial.ac.uk>) , and/or my TU Delft email [s.p.drpirola@tudelft.nl](<mailto:s.p.drpirola@tudelft.nl>) which I will probably monitor more frequently as time goes by.